Cartiea88/Cartiea88.github.io/index.md

 ---

 ## 👨🏽‍💻 About Me
 My name is Christopher Danley, and I am an aspiring cybersecurity professional.
-I am currently focused on expanding my expertise in vulnerability management, threat detection, and incident response as I work toward becoming a **Tier 1 Cybersecurity Analyst**.
+I am currently focused on expanding my expertise in vulnerability management, threat detection, and incident response as I work toward becoming a **Tier 1 Cybersecurity/SOC Analyst**.

 Get to know me a little better: [More about me](aboutme.md)